Westo48/clash-discord/README.md

     - displays the requested member score for war
   - war score clan
     - displays every war member's score for war
+  - war lineup overview
+    - displays a lineup overview for your clan and your opponent
   - war lineup clan
     - displays a lineup for your clan and your opponent
   - war lineup member